-Unfortunately, Google doesn't really care so much about you or the success of your website itself.
-Their responsibility is with their customers - those conducting all these searches.
+Truthfully, Google doesn't really care so much about you or the success of your website itself.
+Their responsibility is with their customers - the ones conducting all these searches.
+If Google produces a lousy roster of websites for a given search, users won't use Google anymore.